© 2026 New Hampshire Public Radio

 State House, Concord, NH

-Negotiators from the House and Senate reached a deal Wednesday on legislation that would require every city and town to vote on whether to cap local property taxes spent on schools and limit distinct administrative costs.
-But they have failed to agree on proposals to cut the rate of the state’s business enterprise tax or lift its filing threshold.
+Negotiators from the New Hampshire House and Senate have reached a deal on legislation that would require every city and town in the state to vote on whether to cap local property taxes for schools and limit district administrative costs.
+They also reached a last-minute agreement on a plan to raise the filing threshold on a key state business tax.

 Local Tax Cap